raspberrypilearning/interactive-animation/en/step_5.md

 title: Set size
 ---

-When you add a sprite to your project its size is set to 100%.
+When you add a sprite to your project its size is set to `100` percent.
 This might be too big or too small for your project.

 You can use code to set the size of a sprite.